Nottingham, St Mary

 You may want to read the James Still inscription reported by Rob Loasby.

-- All of the ecclesiastical and ancient parishes of Nottingham city became a single modern Civil Parish.
+- All of the ecclesiastical and ancient parishes of Nottingham city became a single modern Civil Parish in 1897.

 - Bastardy cases would be heard in the Nottingham petty session hearings.